Simplescraper

 } catch (err) {

-/* A dead proxy throws ERR_PROXY_CONNECTION_FAILED or times out here.
-Log
+/* a dead proxy throws ERR_PROXY_CONNECTION_FAILED or times out here. log

 it and let the loop move on to the next target and proxy. */